souzatharsis/souzatharsis.github.io/index.md

 <img style="width=305px;height=445px;float:left;padding:9px;"
 src="/image/p1.jpeg" alt="profile picture" width="192" height="256">

-Director of Strategic Innovation at Qontigo ([Axioma Inc.](https://www.axioma.com/) + [STOXX](https://www.stoxx.com/) + DAX), part of Deutsche Boerse, focused on Product Incubation / AI / Advanced Analytics in Financial Services.
+Tharsis Souza, PhD is a Computer Scientist, author, and innovator passionate about data-driven products.

-Creator of [OpenQuants.com](https://OpenQuants.com/), open-source and reproducible quantitative research in Financial Data Science and Alternative Data.
+Director of Strategic Innovation at Qontigo, a recently formed financial intelligence company bringing together [Axioma Inc.](https://www.axioma.com/), DAX and [STOXX](https://www.stoxx.com/) to deliver the most sophisticated risk analytics and portfolio-construction tools as well as market-defining indices.
+Tharsis is responsible for Product Incubation / AI / Advanced Analytics with a mission to create new fintech businesses that drive growth for the firm.

-Co-founded the Financial Services vertical at [Yewno Inc., a Silicon Valley-based start-up](https://www.yewno.com/finance/) that leverages AI to build innovative products launching AI-based indexes with STOXX and Nasdaq, alternative data feeds with Factset, Yahoo Finance and Quandl.
+He's also the creator of [OpenQuants.com](https://OpenQuants.com/) fostering open and reproducible research in Financial Data Science and Alternative Data.

-Launched new Market Risk and OTC products in the banking and stock exchange industries and developed research at UCL, University of London.
+Previously, he co-founded the Financial Services vertical at [Yewno Inc., an award-winning Silicon Valley-based tech start-up](https://www.yewno.com/), launching a portfolio of AI-based products including alternative data feeds, indexes and an investment management platform.

-[Author](https://www.souzatharsis.com/Research/) of scientific publications in machine learning, financial computing and analytics.
-Ad-hoc reviewer of scientific journals such as Science Advances (AAAS) and The Journal of Network Theory in Finance.
-[Speaker](https://www.souzatharsis.com/Talks/) in various academic and industry conferences on Computer Science, Fintech and Artificial Intelligence.
+Prior to Yewno, Tharsis was part of the prestigious UK PhD Centre in Financial Computing and Data Science.
+Before that, Tharsis launched new risk and trading products at the Brazilian Stock Exchange (B3) and at Itaú Unibanco after starting his career as a Software Engineer.

-[Ph.D. in Computer Science from UCL, University of London]((https://www.ucl.ac.uk/)), M.Sc. in Computer Science from the University of Sao Paulo and B.Sc. in Computer Engineering from the University of Campinas.
+Tharsis holds a PhD in Computer Science from UCL, University of London following a Masters in Computer Science and a Bachelors in Computer Engineering.